Bloor Collegiate Institute: TOPS on Bloor Program

 Bloor Collegiate Institute houses the TOPS on Bloor program ("Talented Offerings for Programs in the Sciences").
 The program was established in September 2009 after the board decided to expand the program at Marc Garneau Collegiate Institute.
 However, the programs at both schools are fully independent from each other.
 In order to apply to this specialized program, grade 8 students must pass an entrance exam covering math, science and writing skills.
+As of September 2023, this exam has been replaced by a lottery, by mandate of the Toronto District School Board Student Interest Programs Policy.
+The program was established in September 2009 after the board decided to expand the program at Marc Garneau Collegiate Institute.
 A student profile and a final grade 7 report card are also part of the application package.
 There is also a fee, which pays for all core field trips and classroom materials beyond the Ontario curriculum, allowing for additional enrichment.
 TOPS students have gone on to National Science Fairs, International Business competitions, and others, thus familiarizing Bloor CI's name on the international stage.
-A Bloor TOPS student placed third at the 2012 International DECA competition in Salt Lake City as part of the Ontario DECA Team.